How to Draw Network Diagrams

 The new device symbol will appear as a button in your library window.

-Name new symbol
+Add new custom symbol

 Importing Visio Stencils